Mall gives PWDs more than a helping hand

-SM City Marilao also employs person-with-disability., who is an elevator operator, tirelessly show his ability in bringing utmost customer service to people.
+SM City Marilao also employs person-with-disability., who is an elevator operator, tirelessly shows his ability in bringing utmost customer service to people.

-“Their presence also serve as an inspiration to all people that PWDs can be productive contributors to any work place,” Fuentesdaynos added.
+“Their presence also serves as an inspiration to all people that PWDs can be productive contributors to any workplace,” Fuentesdaynos added.

 Empowering PWDs and continuing its advocacy as a mall friendly to people with special needs, recently, the SM City Marilao conducted disability awareness training for its employees.